-Back in January, we wrote about GPS, the wonder of the 21st (really 20th!) century.
+Last week, we wrote about GPS, the wonder of the 21st (really 20th!) century.
 It is truly one of the simplest yet most powerful aids to navigation ever invented.
 And it just keeps getting better and better.
 So, who needs a compass?
 You do.
-This column is all about that.
+This column is all about that....